 Cleaning and Degreasing

-After stripping and outgassing, the wheel must be completely free of oils, grease, and contamination.
+After prepping the part, the wheel must be completely free of oils, grease, and contamination.
 Any residue under the powder will cause adhesion failure — you'll see blistering or peeling shortly after the job leaves the oven.

 Use a dedicated metal degreaser or acetone on a clean lint-free cloth.
 Work methodically across the entire surface.
 Do not use petroleum-based solvents, which can leave a residue.
 Once degreased, handle the wheel only in clean nitrile gloves.
 The oils from skin are enough to ruin adhesion.